-Xavi is perhaps the best midfielder in the world today.
-He is the midfield maestro for his club team, Barcelona, and his national team, Spain.
+Barcelona legend Xavi is perhaps the best midfielder in the world today.
+Xavi is the midfield maestro for his club team and his national team, Spain.
 He is the bullfighter with the red cape, slowly bringing down the ferocious bull.
+He's the master of keeping possession of the ball and making that incredible pass that leads to a goal.

 Xavi lulls you to sleep with the tick tock of the ball moving from one side to the other before surging forward for the kill.
 He was the key to Spain’s first ever World Cup trophy in South Africa.